bas-org/bas-org.github.io/_posts/2015-11-27-do-it-yourself-dew-heater.markdown

 This is the dew problem.
 Its primary effect is that it can derail your observing session by giving the proceedings a foggy appearance.

-The secondary effects are that you can't simply wipe the dew away, you have to wait for it to evaporate.
-That apart, the dew also exposes you to the problem of sticky dust on your telescope - especially if there are trees around your observing site.
+That apart, the dew also exposes you to the problem of accumulating sticky dust on your telescope optics - especially if there are trees around your observing site.

-Prevention is better than cure; and this is true of dew as well.
+Prevention is better than cure, and this is true of dew as well.

 ### Dew Shields